byamba3/mobilemetrics/README.md

 ## Usage
 1. Clone the repository
-2. Install pipenv.
-Then run `pip3 install virtualenv`, `virtualenv -p python3 venv` and finally `source venv/bin/activate`
+2. Set up virtual env by: `pip3 install virtualenv`, `virtualenv -p python3 venv` and finally `source venv/bin/activate`
 3. Run `pip install -r requirements.txt` to get all the required files.
 Now just type `python manage.py runserver` to launch the server.
 4. Run `npm start` within the frontend folder
 5. Go to `localhost:3000` on your browser.